dev7060/career/README.md

 def multiply(x, y):
 	return x*y
 ```
 why . requied? when compilation is done from the sc.py file, it needs the parents module name to set up and resolve the bindings.
-Only then added to sys.modules list.
+Only properly resolved are added to sys.modules list.

 __ init __.py -> wont be compiled individually as it will search for the parent package (because of .)